omarrifky/BVG-System/README.md

 The greedy uses a list to traverse the graph always removing node with lowest heuristic function.The BFS uses a queue to tranverse removing the first in.
 The DFS uses a stack to traverse removing last in.

-To run code g is the graph can use g.DFS(start,end) or g.BFS(start,end) or g.Greedy(start,end). start and end in the function are integers use file StationsIndex for Reference.
+To run code g is the graph can use g.DFS(start,end) or g.BFS(start,end) or g.Greedy(start,end). start and end in the function are integers use file StopNames.txt for Reference.